patateaufromage/secu_classes_ctf/docs/maldev_bypassedr_evading.md

-# Malware Development and Evasion Techniques Resources
+# Malware Development and Evasion Techniques Ressources

 ## List of Links